 Wedding planning: The thing that everyone tells you to enjoy, but you more so feel like you’re drowning without a lifeline.
 BUT you’ve made it!
 You’ve finally arrived to the morning of your wedding day!
 It’s here!
 Now… what was that thing you HAD to tell your DJ today?
 And why have THREE people asked you for your florist’s phone number??
 And WHERE is your maid of honor?!?

 The morning of a wedding can be kind of a mess!
-Trust me, I was in that position a month ago.
-But that also means I have some fresh tips to share with you!
+But I have some fresh tips to share with you!

 Regardless of whether you yourself are about to be in this position or if you only know someone who is, there are 5 things the bride and groom can do the morning of the wedding to help fill their physical needs.
 (I’m NOT saying, though that these things will make everything run smoothly, I’m just saying they’ll help.)
 Anyway, without further ado… Here are 5 things you NEED to do the morning of the wedding!
 (By the way, this is the first part of a series.
 To see the second piece about caring for your emotional and mental needs, click here!)

 Here are the first five things to care for your physical needs the morning of your wedding: